-- 10.1 In cases of emergency, staff or students should contact a member of the College Safeguarding Team, College Security Team and out of hours the Duty Principal who will co-ordinate a response to the situation.
-Useful numbers are: Ext: 2009; Ext: 2180; Ext 2100; Ext: 2758; Ext 2013 or Duty Principal (after 5pm) 07970 846757 - 10.2 In cases of urgency, a Curriculum Leader or Head of Area shall be empowered to suspend a student with immediate effect, pending the invocation of this Procedure.
+In cases of emergency, staff or students should contact a member of the College Safeguarding Team, College Security Team and out of hours the Duty Principal who will coordinate a response to the situation.
+Useful numbers are: Ext: 2009; Ext: 2180; Ext 2100; Ext: 2758; Ext 2013 or Duty Principal (after 5pm) - 07970 846757 In cases of urgency, a Curriculum Leader or Head of Area shall be empowered to suspend

-11. Monitoring of the Policy and Procedure
+11. Monitoring of the Policy

-11.1 The College will collect aggregated data about Fitness to Study cases and the Policy and Procedure will be revised annually.
+The College will collect aggregated data about Fitness to Study cases and the policy will be revised regularly.